McColl's: Morrisons takeover

 After having Morrisons' Safeway brand on around 400 product lines in over 1,300 stores since January 2018, McColl's decided to take the wholesale agreement further by having 350 of their convenience stores rebranded from McColl’s to Morrisons Daily.
 The first rebranded stores were operating at the start of 2021, with the 100th rebranded store opening in Ellesmere Port in October 2021.
-A total of 185 stores had been converted to Morrisons Daily by the end of 2021.
+A total of 185 stores were converted to Morrisons Daily by the end of 2021.
 McColl's hoped to have 350 shops trading under the new format by the end of 2022.

 In 2021, McColl's raised £30m to invest in the expansion of its Morrisons Daily convenience stores.
 The income of the convenience stores had been reduced by the coronavirus pandemic.
 McColl's was reported to have £170m of debt by BBC News, while The Guardian reported a lower figure of £100m of debt.

 On 6 May 2022, McColl's was reported to be on the verge of financial collapse.
 The retailer said it was "increasingly likely" it would fall into administration unless a rescue deal were successful.
 The company reported that it would "be placed into administration with the objective of achieving a sale of the group to a third-party purchaser and securing the interests of creditors and employees".
 Earlier in the week, the listed company warned that its shares would be suspended as it was not able to meet the deadline for filing its annual results.

 On 6 May 2022, it was announced that the company would enter voluntary administration after talks with Morrisons about a rescue deal failed.
 PricewaterhouseCoopers was appointed as administrator.
-At the time of the announcement, the McColl's website listed a total of 1149 stores, with 755 branded McColl's, 270 branded Morrisons Daily, 116 branded Martin's and eight branded RS McColl.
+At the time of the announcement, the McColl's website listed a total of 1,149 stores, with 755 branded McColl's, 270 branded Morrisons Daily, 116 branded Martin's, and eight branded RS McColl.
 On 9 May, Morrisons agreed terms with the administrator to acquire McColl's in a pre-packaged insolvency arrangement.